ypaulsussman/opl/README.md

     - `heroku addons:create scheduler:standard`
   - Set `host` in `production.rb` to your own Heroku site
   - If you want others to sign up to your site, set `allow_signups` in `production.rb` to `true` (_note this \*could\* make it possible for you to exceed your free-tier limits, especially given the SendGrid add-on's ceiling of 400 emails/month._)
-  - Finally, in the dashboard...
+  - Finally, in the Heroku Scheduler dashboard...
     - If you want to actually receive a daily quote by email, set `rake send_qotd_email` to run sometime in the wee hours of the AM (_careful with UTC offset; this may end up being like 9AM by scheduler-time if you're in e.g. CST/CDT_)
     - If you plan to add new quotes and would like them to be added in semi-randomized sequence to that email queue, set `rake populate_send_at_date_for_quotes` (_also likely best early in the AM, with the same UTC-offset caveat as above._)
     - If you set either of the above daily jobs, also set `curl #{my_heroku_app_url}` to run ~30 min after `rake send_qotd_email`, to wake up the web dyno (_and, by extension, its follower worker dyno... which will then pick up any newly-queued jobs._)